hydronics2/2019-easy-bee-counter/instructions/README.md

 ![pic](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/instructions/pics/finished.jpg)
 ![pic](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/instructions/pics/finished2.jpg)

-11) Ok, once everything is tested out, you can short these jumpers....
-BUT, now we can only turn the LEDs on for 100us.
-In Arduino that's delayMicroseconds(100).
-Any longer and you risk burning out all 48 LEDs.
-Making these jumpers increases the throw range of the LEDs.
+11) Ok, once everything is tested out, you can solder these jumpers....
+Soldering the 24 jumpers increases the throw range of the IR sensors by increasing the forward voltage and current in the LED.
+This is fine to do if we keep the LEDs ON time to less than 100us.

+Two scripts provided, both [test_shift_registers](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/arduino/test_shift_registers/test_shift_registers.ino) and [bee_counting](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/arduino/bee_counting/bee_counting.ino) satisfy this requirement by only turning the LEDs ON for 75us.
+This is shown on line 68 (shift register) and line 158 (bee_counting).

 Solder all 24 of the jumpers.
 ![pic](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/instructions/pics/jumpers.PNG)